Minor League Cricket: Formation

+2021

 After the conclusion of the exhibition league, USA Cricket announced that they were planning to launch the inaugural season of Minor League Cricket in the spring of 2021.
-The season launched on July 31, 2021, and ran until October 3, 2021, where the Silicon Valley Strikers won the finals against the New Jersey Stallions by 6 wickets to win the inaugural season title.
+The season launched on July 31, 2021, and ran until October 3, 2021, where the Silicon Valley Strikers won the finals against the New Jersey Stallions by six wickets to win the inaugural season title.
 The sanctioning body announced plans to establish women's leagues in the future.

 In February 2021, MLC announced plans for a youth version of Minor and Major League Cricket, as part of a pathway to give young cricketers the opportunity to play for official domestic teams and the national team.
 In June 2022, MLC announced the inaugural season of the Minor League Cricket Youth Tournament (shortened to MiLC Youth), with UST tapped as title sponsor for the tournament.
 The inaugural season of MiLC Youth was announced to be contested between 11 teams at the Prairie View Cricket Complex in Houston starting July 25, 2022.
-The finals for the inaugural season took place on July 29 at between the Dallas Mustangs and the New Jersey Stallions,. in which the Stallions beat the Mustangs by 2 wickets.
+The finals for the inaugural season took place on July 29 at between the Dallas Mustangs and the New Jersey Stallions, in which the Stallions beat the Mustangs by two wickets.

+2022

 In January 2022, USA Cricket announced that the 2022 Minor League Cricket season would start on June 25, and conclude with the final on August 28.
-The 2022 finals were won by the Seattle Thunderbolts, who beat the Atlanta Fire by 10 runs to win their maiden MiLC title.
+The 2022 finals were won by the Seattle Thunderbolts, who beat the Atlanta Fire by ten runs to win their maiden MiLC title.
 It was also announced in June 2022 that the budget for the 2022 season was more than $5 million.

+2023

+Amid a dispute with USA Cricket, tournament directors pushed for a June 10 start to the 2023 season of Minor League Cricket.
+However, this was pushed back to August 4, a week ahead of the conclusion of the 2023 Major League Cricket season.
+The season saw the discontinuation of two franchises, as well as the renaming of two other teams amid managerial shakeups.
+The season concluded on October 1, with the Dallas Mustangs defeating the NJ Somerset Cavaliers by 44 runs.
+All matches played during the season were played on either real grass or hybrid wickets.

+In June, MiLC signed a deal with Cricket Canada and Boundaries North to help grow the game in the country through the potential formation of around 4-6 teams based in the area.
+MiLC announced that they were looking into the British Columbia and Greater Toronto Areas for expansion as soon as the 2024 season.

+2024

+The 2024 season played following the conclusion of the 2024 Major League Cricket season, in August.
+The Chicago Kingsmen won the finals over the East Bay Blazers by four wickets.

+2025

+The 2025 season will be played following the conclusion of the 2025 Major League Cricket season, from August 28 to October 2.